-Orientation: Staff offer this session through Zoom, which is supplemented by a short video posted on the WDB's website.
+Orientation: Staff can offer this session through Zoom, which is supplemented by a short video posted on the WDB's website.

-Rapid Response Presentations: Laid off workers can participate via Zoom and on the WDB's Website.
+Rapid Response Presentations: For some events, services are provided remotely, and laid off workers can participate via Zoom and on the WDB's website.
+Most rapid response orientations are now provided in-person.